-Our key role is to further the agricultural economics profession as well as develop relevant policy options that show the trade-offs of productivity and income growth, and the sustenance of the natural resource base.
+Founded in 2004 in Nairobi, Kenya during its Inaugural Symposium, AAAE has over the years registered steady membership growth.
+Our primary objective is to further the agricultural economics profession as well as develop relevant policy options that show the trade-offs of productivity and income growth, and the sustenance of the natural resource base.
+AAAE was formally registered on 19 September 2005 as a nonprofit association in Kenya, under the Societies Rules 1968.

-To enhance the skills, knowledge, and professional contributions of economists who help society solve agricultural, development, and food security challenges in achieving a thriving, sustainable and well-nourished Africa.
+Our mission is to enhance the skills, knowledge, and professional contributions of agricultural economists who help society solve agricultural, developmental, and food security trials in achieving a thriving, sustainable and well-nourished Africa

 Our broad objectives are to make a difference through: